Antoinette Lattouf: ABC dismissal

 In December 2023, Lattouf began presenting ABC Radio Sydney's Mornings program for one week as a fill-in host for Sarah Macdonald.
 Subsequently, she posted on social media a Human Rights Watch (HRW) report alleging that Israel was using starvation as a weapon of war during the Gaza war.
-A coordinated campaign by a pro-Israel lobbying group called "Lawyers for Israel", senior members of the Executive Council of Australian Jewry, and another group called "J.E.W.I.S.H creatives and academics" pressured ABC management, including ABC chair Ita Buttrose, to sack Lattouf, with member Debbie Weiner smearing her Jewish lawyer, Josh Bornstein, as a "Traiter!" [sic].
-Leaked messages from a Lawyers for Israel WhatsApp group chat revealed group co-ordinator Sydney lawyer Nicky Stein suggesting targeting Federal Communications Minister Michelle Rowland, despite no actionable offence against the ABC.
-In the group chat, Stein also stressed the importance of organising complaints from people who were lawyers, so that the ABC would "feel there is an actual legal threat".
+A coordinated campaign by a pro-Israel lobbying group called "Lawyers for Israel", senior members of the Executive Council of Australian Jewry, and another group called "J.E.W.I.S.H creatives and academics" pressured ABC management, including ABC chair Ita Buttrose, to sack Lattouf, with one member smearing her Jewish lawyer, Josh Bornstein, as a "Traiter!" [sic].

+Leaked messages from a Lawyers for Israel WhatsApp group chat revealed the group's co-ordinator, who is a Sydney lawyer, suggested targeting Federal Communications Minister Michelle Rowland, despite no actionable offence against the ABC.
+In the group chat, the group's co-ordinator also stressed the importance of organising complaints from people who were lawyers, so that the ABC would "feel there is an actual legal threat".

 The ABC dismissed Lattouf on 20 December 2023, citing her social media post referencing the HRW report as the reason.
 The ABC had itself covered the release of the same HRW report.
 Al Jazeera noted that Lattouf was among a growing number of journalists worldwide dismissed for expressing views supporting Palestine or calling for an end to Israel's bombardment of Gaza.
 Lattouf responded to her dismissal by stating she believed it was unlawful and not a victory for journalism or critical, fair thinking.
 Lattouf's dismissal led ABC members of the Media, Entertainment and Arts Alliance (MEAA) to pass a vote of no-confidence in ABC's managing director, David Anderson, on 22 January.
 The MEAA motion criticised ABC leadership for failing to protect the broadcaster's independence and staff when attacked.